 Victor's tentacle arm gives him four primary melee attacks in this phase:

 Every single one of these attacks is heavily telegraphed.
 You will see the wind-up frame clearly.
-Use the Mortal Edge Hatchet to parry, then immediately follow up with shots from the Requiem Revolver or shotgun.
+Use the Mortal Edge Hatchet to parry, then immediately follow up with shots from the Requiem Revolver or W870 Police shotgun.

 Periodically, Victor will leap onto one of the large scrap metal piles at the edge of the arena and begin channeling raw electricity.
 You will see a bright glowing line appear on the ground indicating the exact blast zone.